 b. no significant contribution to the eutrophication of water bodies.

 c. balanced nutrient supply as compared to the nutrient needs.

+d. maintenance or increase in soil carbon content over time.

 Requirements:

 4.4.1 Soil organic matter, microbial activity and general soil health and fertility shall be improved if low and maintained or improved if satisfactory.
 The operator shall prevent over-accumulation of heavy metals and other pollutants in the soils.